Fuel Delivery Diagrams

 A common failure on the fuel delivery system is the pump.
 The Hyper Racing technicians and teams have tried many different brands and styles of pumps.
-None of the inexpensive pumps are rated to pump methanol.
+None of the pumps are rated to pump methanol.
 On all the inline pumps, the fuel flows directly through the electric motor and bearings.

-Cavitation is the formation of gas bubbles in the fuel where the pressure of the liquid falls below its vapor pressure point.
+The number one reason why a pump fails is because of Cavitation.
+This is is the formation of gas bubbles in the fuel where the pressure of the liquid falls below its vapor pressure point.
 When the pump can't pull the fuel in, it creates a vacuum forming gas bubbles, when these gas bubbles collapse it creates a shock wave that destroys the bearings and veins.